mejia-dev/noman-rumerals/README.md

 Code: evalNumerals("DD")
 Expected Output: "Invalid input.
 Numeral D should only occur once per input"

-Test: "It will reject the entire input if L is surrounded by two matching characters"
+Test: "It will reject the entire input if D is surrounded by two matching characters"
 Code: evalNumerals("CDC")
 Expected Output: "Invalid input.
-Numeral L should never be surrounded by two of the same numerals"
+Numeral D should never be surrounded by two of the same numerals"

 //// Rules for M